willfindlay/adaptivesec-F2020/journal/02-tierra-sept-17th.md

 would be prohibitive.

-While Tierra probably wouldn't be viable for use in production environments (nor, I would posit, was it intended to be, despite what the author might say in his abstract), I think that we can certainly borrow some of its ideas and possibly apply them in a more production-friendly manner.
+While Tierra probably wouldn't be viable for use in production environments (nor would I posit that it was intended to be, despite what the author might say in his abstract), I think that we can certainly borrow some of its ideas and possibly apply them in a more production-friendly manner.
 For instance, while Tierra's evolution occurs on a microscopic (per-bit per-instruction) level, this